yuquiyu2017/lanyon/texto-puente.md

 The chaos.
 The imagination.
 The form.
 The action.

-Two people in two places; a photograph and a graphic create a concept.
+Two people in two places.

+A photograph and a graphic create a concept.

 The concept creates a representation.